For MySQL

 In this case right after connection to the server Parser will executes command

-"SET CHARACTER SET cp1257" and server will transcode received data from cp1257 to character set used for storing data in requested database/table/column and transcode it back while send response.
+"SET NAMES cp1257" and server will transcode received data from cp1257 to character set used for storing data in requested database/table/column and transcode it back while send response.

 Note: in this case you should specify character set used for storing pages.